MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 #### Connect Apps - Set Visibility, Protection and Governance Actions
 App connectors leverage the APIs of app providers to enable greater visibility and control by Microsoft Cloud App Security across all apps in use.
-1. In Microsoft Cloud App Security portal, Click the settings cog and select **App connectors**.
+1. In the [Microsoft Cloud App Security portal](https://portal.cloudappsecurity.com), click the settings cog and select **App connectors**.
 2. On **Connected apps** page, click **+** (the plus button) and select **Office 365**.
 3. In the Office 365 pop-up, click **Connect Office 365**.
 4. Click **Test new** to validate connectivity with Office 365.